Skydddoogg/soa2019_group2/service/post/README.md

  * ```GET /:postid```

-   Return ```200 OK``` with an information of post when given an exists post ID
+   Return ```200 OK``` with information of post when given an exists post ID

    Return ```404 NOT FOUND```  when given non-exists post ID
 ---
-2. Create a post with an information from request body
+2. Create a post with information from request body

     __*Require valid bearer token on HTTP header before using__